pulp/pulp_puppet/docs/user-guide/quick-start.rst

 Create a Repository
 -------------------

+This creates a basic repository that will fetch modules from Puppet Forge.

 ::

   $ pulp-admin puppet repo create --repo-id=repo1 --description="Mirror of Puppet Forge" --display-name="Repo 1" --feed=http://forge.puppetlabs.com
   Successfully created repository [repo1]

+By default, Pulp will serve this repository over HTTP without SSL.
+Adding ``--serve-https=true`` would cause it to also be served over HTTPS.
+Non-SSL HTTP can similarly be disabled.

 Update a Repository
 -------------------